Marie Osmond Shares Creepy Text Message To Instagram

 “Cry laughing is going on right now, thanks!” remarked a fourth fan.

-The Talk host, who normally films daily episodes of the CBS show alongside Carrie Ann Inaba, Sharon Osbourne, Sheryl Underwood and Eve has been regularly sharing images of her family and her daily adventures as she hunkers down with her clan.
+The Talk host, who normally films daily episodes of the CBS show alongside Carrie Ann Inaba, Sharon Osbourne, Sheryl Underwood, and Eve, has been regularly sharing images of her family and daily adventures as she hunkers down.

 View this post on Instagram